dss-extensions/dss_capi/Version8/README.txt

 Changes this version
 ====================
+- New flag added to avoid displaying reports automatically when generated (SilentReports).
+- New color themes added to the GUI.
+Go to Set -> Color Themes and check if you like it (Just added 2 as an experiment).
 - Adds grid forming inverter capabilities to Inverter-base resources (Storage and PVSystem) for microgrid studies in QSTS.
 - Adds dynamics simulation capabilities to Inverter-based Resources (Storage and PVSystem), including Black start operation.
 Includes DynamicExp compatibility.
 Examples and documentation included.
 - Adds LL faults between all pair of nodes of a bus to FaultStudy reports.
 Adding RegControl name, Transformer Winding number, DirectionMode and Cogen flag to Taps reports.